 Do we have to throw out our entire pantry and begin from scratch?
 No. We simply need to start replacing processed foods with whole foods.
 One at a time.
 When you run out of your favorite snack food, replace it with a more wholesome one.
 Even if it’s still corn chips, for example–find the corn chips which are made very simply of corn, non-hydrogenated oil, and salt.
 If you can find organic ingredients, even better.

 Choosing organic foods makes your impact even larger.
-First, your own cells will not have to deal with any foreign substances.
+First, your body will not have to deal with any foreign substances.
 Second, the planet will not have to deal with foreign substances, like excessive nitrogen or pesticides.
 Third, you will be supporting farmers who practice clean farming.
 Fourth, you or someone you don’t know, will not suffer the consequences of ground-water pollution from chemically managed farm run-off, which occurs every time it rains, or fields flood.
 Fifth, you will keep the food chain and the earth more pure by rejecting genetically modified grains which are developed specifically to endure more pesticide application.

 All that from a bag of corn chips!